 Hello from Ducklings class!

+Or nursery is run by Mr Scott and Mrs Gregory is the nursery assistant.
+Mrs Armstrong also supports individual children within the setting.
 Our nursery offers a range of sessions for 3 to 4 year olds from 8.30am to 3.15pm Monday to Friday.
 Children learn primarily through a play-based curriculum (EYFS) and learn through exploring, challenging themselves and interacting with others.
 We endeavour to develop life long skills needed to progress through the school and in all areas of lives.

 Our learning is based upon themes and topics arising from books based upon times of year and children’s interests.
 The children enjoy learning a rhyme or song with music and actions linking to our book and themes.
 We will develop this in order to learn the skills to retell our chosen story books.